AnalytiX Volume 9 Article 2

 Enzymatic methods for food analysis are highly specific and offer considerable time and cost savings over other methods, especially from the sample preparation standpoint.
-Sigma-Aldrich offers a wide variety of convenient kits and reagents for rapid and reliable enzymatic food analysis.
+We offer a wide variety of convenient kits and reagents for rapid and reliable enzymatic food analysis.

 Because of the importance of enzymatic methods in food production and assurance of quality and safety, there are many textbooks, national and international industry associations and government agencies devoted to the subject.
 Like many other analytical methods, enzymatic analysis was used first in clinical diagnosis, then adapted for the determination of food ingredients.
 The high specificity of enzymes enables the analysis in complex sample matrixes without complicated sample preparation techniques.
 This makes enzymatic food analysis a highly valuable tool because it saves time, reduces costs and gives reliable results independent of the sample matrix.
 Additionally, enzymatic methods use non-hazardous reagents, are environmentally friendly and can be automated for in-line process monitoring.